 1 in 4 girls and 1 in 6 boys will be victims of sexual abuse before they turn 18 years old.
 That means that in your child’s elementary school class of 12 girls and 12 boys, 3 of the girls and 2 of the boys will be victims.
 And 82% of all juvenile victims are female.

 Before you think that false allegations are common, please recognize that they occur in less than 5% of reported cases, and 3/5 of those circumstances were because children were coached against another parent during a custody battle.

-Be safe around everyone, even if you trust them
+Keep kids safe from predators around everyone, even if you trust them

 In close to 90% of reported cases of abuse, the child already knew the person who abused them.
 And in 50% of reported cases of the abuse, the abuser is a member of the child’s family or extended family.

 “Stranger danger” is really not enough in keeping children safe from predators.
 Secual offenders can be male or female.
 They often have stable employment and get along well with others.

 Use appropriate words with your kids to keep them safe from predators